 Step 1: Optimize Twitter Profile

 Pretty basic, isn’t it?
-Surprisingly, most businesses fail to optimize their Twitter profile and leave it incomplete.
-Though posting on Twitter is important, an overall profile aesthetic is equally crucial for branding.
+When marketing on Twitter brands should optimize their profiles, but they often fail to do so.
+Though posting on Twitter is important, an overall profile aesthetic with complete information is equally crucial for branding.

 It creates a lasting impression on your profile visitors and becomes a major deciding factor for connection building.
 Along with a creative banner and a crisp bio, add official business websites and blog links to your Twitter profile for new traffic.
 This will further aid potential customers to know more about your offerings.